C-Hussey/Test_Repo/NewUser.aspx.cs.md

                 lblPasswordErr.Visible = true;
                 return false;
             }
-            // Else if the confirm password feild is left blank: else if (String.IsNullOrEmpty(txtConfirmPassword.Text) || String.IsNullOrWhiteSpace(txtConfirmPassword.Text))
+            // Else if the confirm password field is left blank: else if (String.IsNullOrEmpty(txtConfirmPassword.Text) || String.IsNullOrWhiteSpace(txtConfirmPassword.Text))
             {
                 lblResult.Text = "Password must be supplied.";
                 lblConfirmPasswordErr.Visible = true;
                 return false;
             }
+            // Else if the password is not long enough: else if (txtPassword.Text.Length < 6)
+            {
+                lblResult.Text = "Password must be at least 6 characters in length.";
+                lblPasswordErr.Visible = true;
+                return false;
+            }
-            // Else if the passwords do not match else if (!txtPassword.Text.Equals(txtConfirmPassword.Text))
+            // Else if the passwords do not match: else if (!txtPassword.Text.Equals(txtConfirmPassword.Text))
             {
                 lblResult.Text = "Passwords do not match.";